UNITED STATES

 Investments in Marketable Securities

-Investments in marketable securities consist of U.S. treasury bills with original maturity exceeding 90 days.
+Investments in marketable securities consist of debt securities, such as the U.S. treasury bills with original maturity exceeding 90 days.
 The Company classifies investments in debt securities as either trading, held-to-maturity, or available-for-sale.
 Securities are classified as trading if they are purchased and held principally for the purpose of selling in the near term and as held-to-maturity when the Company has both the positive intent and ability to hold the security to maturity.
 Investments in debt securities not classified as either trading or held-to-maturity are classified as available-for-sale securities.
 Trading securities are measured at fair value with unrealized gains and losses reported within net realized and unrealized gain (loss) on investments.
 Held-to-maturity securities are measured at amortized cost with realized gains and losses reported within net realized and unrealized gain (loss) on investments.
 Available-for-sale securities are measured at fair value with unrealized gains and losses reported in accumulated other comprehensive income (loss).

-As of September 30, 2023, all investments in marketable securities were classified as held-to-maturity and had original maturities (at the time of purchase) exceeding 90 days.
-As of September 30, 2023, the amortized cost basis for these securities approximated their fair value.
+As of September 30, 2024, all investments in marketable securities were classified as held-to-maturity and had original maturities (at the time of purchase) exceeding 90 days.
+As of September 30, 2024, the amortized cost basis for these securities approximated their fair value.

 Investments, at Fair Value

-Investments, at fair value, consist of equity and equity-related securities and debt securities classified as trading carried at fair value, as well as investments in private funds measured using the net asset value (NAV) as reported by each fund’s investment manager.
+Investments, at fair value, consist of equity and equity-related securities carried at fair value, as well as investments in private funds measured using the net asset value (NAV) as reported by each fund’s investment manager.
 The private funds calculate NAV in a manner consistent with the measurement principles of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 946, Financial Services – Investment Companies, as of the valuation date.
 Changes in the fair value and NAV are recorded within net realized and unrealized gain (loss) on investments.
 Dividends received are recorded within dividends and interest income on the consolidated statements of operations.

 Real Estate under Development